algorand/node-ui/README.md

+# **DISCLAIMER**
-**DISCLAIMER**: This project is not supported, and is subject to change.
+This project is not supported, and is subject to change.
 There are no compatibility guarantees.
 It was developed during a hackathon and isn't perfect.
 If you see any strange artifacts, try resizing the window to help the program re-orient itself.

 # Algod Node UI